brightertiger/entity-extraction/README.md

 ### Overview

 This repository contains code for Named-Entity-Extraction (NER) using finetuned RoBERTa models.
 The dataset has been borrowed from [Kaggle](https://www.kaggle.com/datasets/namanj27/ner-dataset).
 Below is the header of how the input dataset looks.
+The objective of this exercise is to correctly predict the "Tag" field using transformer based models.

 |Sentence # |Word         |POS|Tag  |
 |-----------|-------------|---|-----|